narae-kim/java-design-patterns/src/main/java/com/narae/design/singleton/README.md

 # The Singleton Pattern
 The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+***Use cases*** (where only one copy should exist):
+- Shared resource
+  - An object that contains registry settings
+- When managing pools of resources
+  - Thread pools
+  - Where multiple connections are not allowed
+- Spring Beans
+- Lambda expression beyond Java 8

+***Downsides*** of this singleton design:
+  - Mocking not able since it is static

+***Alternatives*** for where this singleton design does not fit:
+- Enum
+- Inner class holder pattern
+  - It stops race conditions
+- `java.util.concurrent` API instead of `synchronized`

 ## Thread NOT safe scenario
 ```